INSTITUTE NEUROSCIENCE GRADUATE PROGRAM TRAINEES (NGP)

 BS Behavioral Neuroscience/Psychology, Nova Southeastern University, Fort Lauderdale, FL

 I was attracted to the Ph.D.
-Neuroscience program not only because of its cross-disciplinary nature but also due to the unique three-way partnership between FAU, Max Planck and Herbert Wertheim UF Scripps Institute.
+Neuroscience program not only because of its cross-disciplinary nature but also due to the unique two-way partnership between FAU and Max Planck.
 Through NGP I look forward to collaborating across different areas of research and becoming involved in the numerous community outreach programs available through this institution."

 TY ROACHFORD